 Spider veins develop when small blood vessels close to the surface of your skin dilate, or enlarge.
 Though they commonly form on your face and legs, spider veins can appear anywhere.
 They may significantly impact your appearance, but they seldom cause a health problem.

 Sclerotherapy removes spider veins and reticular vessels using several techniques that scar the vein.
 As the scarring blocks blood flow in targeted areas, the blood vessels gradually diminish in size and disappear.

 Standard sclerotherapy is performed by injecting hypertonic saline that irritates vessel walls and makes them collapse.
 This procedure is effective and takes about 15-60 minutes.

 How are lasers used to perform vein removal?

 Laser sclerotherapy is a safe, effective option to traditional injections.
 When lasers are set to operate at specific wavelengths, their energy is only absorbed by dark pigments in blood.
 As a result, the laser passes safely through your skin to target the vein.

 As spider or reticular veins absorb laser energy, they’re heated to the precise temperature at which they break down.
 The destroyed veins are naturally absorbed and eliminated from your body.
 The length of your laser session depends on the number of veins being treated, but it typically takes 15-60 minutes.

 Does sclerotherapy produce permanent results?

-Yes, the veins that are treated with sclerotherapy are permanently removed.
-However, it’s possible for new varicose veins to develop over time.
+Patients will need maintenance therapy.
+It’s possible for new reticular veins to develop over time.
 You can lower your risk if you improve blood circulation and muscle tone by: